nbruse/MicrobesAndInfection_Bruse_2022/README.md

 # Microbiome Bruse et al. 2022
-Data and scripts used in Bruse et al. 2022 for 16S microbiome analysis.
+Data and scripts used in Bruse et al. 2022 for analysis.